What to Eat Before a Workout

 Supplements to Boost Your Efforts

 Herbal supplements are also popular to improve athletic performance and boost results.
-Some common individual supplements creatine, caffeine or branched chain amino acids (BCAAs).
+Some common individual supplements are creatine, caffeine, or branched-chain amino acids (BCAAs).
 These substances are purported to promote muscle building, boost performance and speed performance, respectively.

-Do you grab a pre workout snack, or do you prefer to work out fasted?
+Do you grab a pre-workout snack, or do you prefer to work out fast?
 Share your favorite pre-workout snacks with us in the comments section below!